canonical/charmed-5g/docs/tutorials/mastering.md

 ### Install the DNS Server

-Log in to the `dns` VM.
+Log in to the `dns` VM:

 ```console
 multipass shell dns
 ```

-First, replace the content of `/etc/netplan/50-cloud-init.yaml` as following to configure `mgmt` interface IP address as `10.201.0.100`.
+First, replace the content of `/etc/netplan/50-cloud-init.yaml` to configure `mgmt` interface IP address as `10.201.0.100`:

 ```console
 cat << EOF | sudo tee /etc/netplan/50-cloud-init.yaml